Fortnite Battle Royale: Narrative, seasonal changes and promotional events

-Shortly after the release of the film Avengers: Infinity War (2018), Epic ran a Marvel-sponsored event that featured the Infinity Gauntlet that randomly spawned on the map; any player that equipped it became Thanos with added abilities.
+The Zero Point narrative has allowed Epic to introduce other licensed intellectual property as canon elements within the game, often tied to real world promotions.
+Shortly after the release of the film Avengers: Infinity War (2018), Epic ran a Marvel Comics–sponsored event that featured the Infinity Gauntlet—a glove wielded by Thanos, the main villain in the Marvel Cinematic Universe—which randomly spawned on the island and which allowed any player who equipped it to become Thanos and wield specific abilities.
 A second Avengers-based mode was released upon the release of Avengers: Endgame (2019), where players are randomly split between Avenger and Chitauri armies, seeking out the Infinity Stones or the Infinity Gauntlet.
 Since then, Fortnite Battle Royale has periodically included limited-time promotional content from various entertainment properties, typically timed to coincide with media premieres.
-These properties have included John Wick, Stranger Things, Star Wars, and Family Guy, among many others.
+These properties have included John Wick, Stranger Things, Star Wars, and Family Guy, among others.
+In 2026, Epic also partnered with Focus Features to promote the historical drama The Uprising, starring Andrew Garfield, through a playable Fortnite experience based on the film's depiction of the Peasants' Revolt of 1381.

 Fortnite Battle Royale has also hosted numerous non-gameplay-related promotional events, primarily in the form of virtual concerts, film previews, and branded media showcases.
 These events began with EDM artist Marshmello's in-game concert in February 2019, which attracted over 10 million players.
 Subsequent performances have included Metallica, Travis Scott, and Ariana Grande, often drawing millions of live viewers and offering themed cosmetic items.
 Several of these concerts debuted new songs or leveraged extended reality production, with events like Scott's show "Astronomical" using unique visual effects.
 These events are typically held within the "Party Royale" mode, with artists like Diplo, Steve Aoki, Deadmau5, and BTS, who premiered a special choreography video for "Dynamite", using the platform.

 Additionally, Fortnite Battle Royale has served as a platform for broader media and brand partnerships.
 Star Wars content debuted in-game alongside a live preview of The Rise of Skywalker, hosted by Geoff Keighley and the movie's director J. J. Abrams, as did a trailer for Christopher Nolan's movie Tenet.
 Disney used a UEFN (Unreal Editor for Fortnite) experience in 2024 to livestream a segment of its D23 Entertainment Showcase, unveiling Marvel-themed game content and distributing free cosmetics to attendees.
 Other branded collaborations have included performances or features tied to Karol G, Snoop Dogg, Ice Spice, Eminem, and Juice Wrld.
 Epic also started a weekly Fortnite Spotlight in-game concert event series in September 2020 using "Party Royale", with concerts from various musicians planned for free for any player of Fortnite to watch.
 According to Nate Nanzer, Epic Games head of global partnerships, "[they are] creating this platform to work with artists — big artists and up-and-coming artists."